Megaparsec tutorial

 Let’s introduce a couple of primitives on which the modules are built, so we understand the tools we are going to use.

-, and correspondingly it allows us to
+The first primitive is called token, and correspondingly it allows us to

-parse a Token s
+parse a Token s:

 token :: MonadParsec e s m